Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/week_1_day_2_plan.md

 ## Synopsis

 Scholars further develop their background knowledge of the computing environment.
 The second day of Week 1 starts off with an introduction to regular expressions.
-From there, we build upon the first day's overview of the command line and expand upon our understanding of programs and files, beginning to think about variables and data pipelines.
+From there, we build upon the first day’s overview of the command line and expand upon our understanding of programs and files, beginning to think about variables and data pipelines.

 ## Outcome goals